Import 3ds Max Files (.3ds)

-In the appearing Graphisoft download site please select the OS icon matching your computer to download 3DStudio Add-On.
+In the appearing Graphisoft download site please select the language of your ARCHICAD then the OS icon matching your computer to download the Goodies Installer.

-- The new set of commands will appear in the File/File Special/Import 3D Studio Files submenu by default.
+- The new commands will appear in the File / Interoperability / 3D Studio submenu.

 The 3D Studio file to GDL object conversion process can be customized by the User.

-- Select the 3ds file with the Convert 3DS to GDL object command from the File/File Special/Import 3D Studio Files.
+- Select the 3ds file with the Import 3DS as GDL Object command.

 - Force smooth option: The add-on tries smoothing all object surfaces.